 Where neither a URN or UKPRN are available, and the 'AP Setting Type' has been recorded instead, the Companies House number for the setting will need to be entered, as well as the setting's postcode.

-From Spring 2023 the AP modules will become mandatory.
+From the next Spring census the AP modules will become mandatory.

 Updated - Termly Exclusions Module

 Suspensions and Permanent Exclusions